andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

   <figcaption class="figure-caption">Look awful stuck there, partner</figcaption>
 </figure>

-But the real reason I walked over to the cornice was to snap an amateur digital photo of the breathtaking scenery of Telemark County.
+But the real reason I walked over to the cornice was to snap some amateur digital photos of the breathtaking scenery of Telemark County.
 According to
 <a href="https://www.westcoastpeaks.com/Peaks/gaustatoppen.html" rel="noopener noreferrer" target="_blank">westcoastpeaks.com</a>,
 our vantage point offers a view of 50,000 square km (19,300 square miles), nearly 1/6th of Norway's entire mainland.
 The amount of